 Maternity and paternity leave for self-employed workers

 In the UK, self-employed fathers are currently not eligible for paternity leave or pay.
-There is no statutory paternity leave entitlement for fathers expecting a child.
+There is no statutory paternity pay for self-employed workers expecting a child.

-For self-employed maternity leave, the rules are different.
-You can claim self-employed Maternity Allowance if you meet the following criteria:
+Maternity pay for self-employed workers is different.
+You can claim self-employed maternity pay if you meet the following criteria: